clepord34/PawRes/README.md

 ## 📄 License

-This project is developed as an academic project for CCCS106 (Application Development), Information Assurance, and Software Engineering courses at Camarines Sur Polytechnic Colleges.
+This project is developed as an academic project for Application Development, Information Assurance, and Software Engineering courses at Camarines Sur Polytechnic Colleges.

 ---